NerdSec/nerdsec.github.io/_posts/2020-01-02-security-jedi-1.md

 ---
 layout: post
-title: "Security Jedi: SIEM - Chapter 1"
+title: "Security Jedi - Chapter 1: SIEM"
 categories: ["Security Jedi"]
 tags: ["Big Data"]
+author: Nachiket Vartak & Darshan Parab
 ---

-In the previous blog we have covered the motivation for starting this series.
-In case, you haven't read it yet, I urge you to first read it [here](https://google.com) before proceeding.
+In a previous blog we have covered the motivation for starting this series.
+In case, you haven't read it yet, I urge you to first read it [here](/security jedi/2020/01/01/security-jedi-introduction.html) before proceeding.

+In this, blog we will begin the journey with the most basic requirment of a security analyst, effective monitoring.

 ## SIEM - Hero or Villain?